Sachiel: Associations

 Sachiel is associated with the weekday Thursday, wealth, and charity.
 While in most sources Sachiel presides over Thursday, others do assign him to Monday or Friday.
 All associate him with the planet Jupiter; as such, in New Age angel lore he can be invoked for matters involving money, finance, law, politics, and religion.
 His sigil appears in Francis Barrett's The Magus, an early nineteenth century compendium of occult lore.
 It also appears in the 16th century treatise, The Complete Book of Magic Science.

-In popular culture

-In the Japanese anime franchise Neon Genesis Evangelion, a monster belonging to the race known as the angels named Sachiel appears in the first two episodes of the anime series.